 Furthermore, the ability of institutions to develop sound measurements and goals, project revenue, and build quality pools of faithful donors will become a much more difficult proposition without the aid of digital technologies.

-Today’s perspective donor is hungry for meaningful communication received in the way they desire.
-Crowdfunding and a hosted Day of Giving through a centralized platform provides this communication.
+Today’s prospective donor is hungry for meaningful communication received in the way they desire.
+Crowdfunding and a hosted Day of Giving through a centralized platform provide this communication.
 A centralized hub of fundraising provides numerous ways to grow engagement and build the pipeline:

 1. Connecting Younger Generations Through the Appropriate Medium or Channels